JeongHo-SEO/JeongHo-SEO.github.io/README.md

 ### How to build: Use GitHub Actions
-- Change the Source to Action
+- Choose the Source to Action.
     - Settings > Pages > Source: Github Actions
-- Create the .yml file for Action Build.
+- Copy and Paste the "_quarto.yml" and "deploy-quarto.yml" files.
-    - .github/workflows/quarto-publish.yml
+- Create the folders which you want, then write the contents in the "index.qmd".

 ### Branches